-To participate to the hackathon, start registering here, providing your Linkedin and Github profiles.
+To participate to the hackathon, start registering here.
 If you already have a team formed, indicated the name of it in the registration form.
 If you don’t have a team, register and we will assign you a team.

-The deadline for registering is Monday 9th November.
-The acceptance process is based on the public profiles provided.
+The deadline for registering is Monday 10th October.
+The acceptance process is first come first served.
 Once you or your team has been accepted, you will be notified about it.

 This competition would not be possible without the help of SocialPoint.
 Thanks!